Photo by Cytonn Photography on Unsplash

-Highlighted below are the significant trends currently shaping the credit union M&A landscape.
+Highlighted below are the significant trends currently shaping the credit union merger and acquisition landscape.
 From the impact of the pandemic to difficult negotiation and contractual issues to regulatory changes, here are five things worth keeping an eye on in 2021:

 Increase in M&As

 Based on historical performance, many credit union executives expect credit union merger activity will experience a significant uptick once the COVID-19 dust settles.

 The combination of many credit unions facing financial challenges, increased demand and lower acquisition target prices is expected to lead to an overall increase in M&As.
 This will especially affect smaller institutions with a narrow field of membership and facing financial stress, leading them to most likely seek a buyer as the "pandemic effect" sets in.

 The number of credit union mergers declined in 2020, and experts are citing COVID-19 for the decline.
 They're expected to increase to pre-pandemic levels in 2021 or slightly up.

 Credit unions are also expected to resume community bank purchases in 2021.
 A recent survey showed nearly 60% of bankers to be open to an acquisition, even if their primary focus remained organic growth.
 A further 28 percent reported they would be active acquirers.

 COVID-19 had slowed down most M&A deals, but with things steadily getting back to normal, there has already been a noted upturn in the number of CUs reconsidering community bank purchases as part of their forward-looking strategies.
 The impact of the pandemic has even led some institutions previously averse to the idea to now be open to the possibility, seeing it as an opportunity to both diversify their portfolios and venture into SBA (Small Business Administration) lending.